Fronik-Lihaotian/knowledgeDistillation/README.md

 ### With & without KnowledgeDistillation

-I compared the performance difference between with and without distillation, the training recipe is the same with the student stage.
+I compared the performance difference between with and without distillation, the training recipe is the same as the student stage.
 The comparison is shown below:

 |Network|Dataset|Classes num|Epochs|Top-1 Accuracy|with KD|
 |:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|